parallelvirtualcluster/pvc-ansible/README.md

         are ignored by this Git repository.
 It is advisable to manage these files securely in a separate repository and use symlinks to place them in the expected locations in this repository.
 Note that the `files/` data is created during cluster bootstrap.
+        You can leverage the `create-local-repo.sh` script to do so automatically.

 For full details, please see the general [PVC install documentation](https://parallelvirtualcluster.readthedocs.io/en/latest/installing/).